Attribution 2.0

 • Improve cross-channel coordination: B2B attribution clarifies the role each channel plays in the buyer's journey so you can create better synergy across marketing activities from one touchpoint to the next.

-Understanding the Key Touchpoints in the B2B Customer Journey
+Key Touchpoints in the B2B Customer Journey

 A "touchpoint" in B2B marketing refers to any interaction a potential customer has with your brand throughout their journey to becoming a client.